thanhlamauto/CrossFing/README.md

 ## Citation
-If you find this repository useful, please give us stars and use the following BibTeX entry for citation.
+If you find this repository useful, please use the following BibTeX entry for citation.
 ```
 @ARTICLE{guan2024joint,
   author={Guan, Xiongjun and Pan, Zhiyu and Feng, Jianjiang and Zhou, Jie},